iworkflowio/ipubsub/README.md

 - **Message Persistence**: Optional storage with replay capability using resume tokens
 - **Per-message TTL**: Individual message expiration (not stream-level)

+## Architecture

+iPubSub uses a distributed hash ring to route streams to specific nodes, ensuring scalability and fault tolerance.
+Each node can handle both publishing and subscribing, with automatic request forwarding to the owning node.

+See more details in [design doc](./docs/system-design.md)

 ## API Overview

+Simplied REST APIs.

 **Send Message:**
 ```http